 Spring Note: if you wish to move your tree outdoors for summer keep these details in mind: Give your tree a place out of the wind, and acclimatize it slowly to sunlight to prevent leaf drop, by setting it out only a couple hours at first and increase the hrs each day.
 Also, to begin with, do not set your tree outdoors during the hottest part of the day - morning or evening sunlight is not as harsh as mid-day.
 Moving your tree back indoors in the fall is done the same way.
 Monitor outdoor temps as they begin to drop in Sept, moving tree inside when temps dip below 10 degrees Celsius.
 Keeping trees outside in summer provides for the humidity needs of citrus with the dew and rain.
 Pests management is the same outdoors as indoor care, except you may need to apply the insecticidal soap spray more often on leaves and soil.

 When your tree arrives in the mail:

-The tree comes in it's own black fabric grow pot and DOES NOT need to be re-potted into a larger fabric pot until next spring.
+The tree comes in it's own black fabric grow pot and DOES NOT need to be re-potted into a larger fabric pot until the date specified on your quote.

 Purchase a larger decorative pot (no need for holes in the bottom of this pot) to set the fabric pot inside of, with a few inches of air space between the decorative pot and the fabric grow pot.
 Also, elevate the black fabric grow pot from the bottom of larger decorative pot, so it will drain water away from roots and breathe.